gesteves/gateway/source/text/_intro.md

 [ch]: https://getchorus.voxmedia.com/
 [res]: https://www.gesteves.com/resume/

 Outside of work, I’m a wildlife & landscape photographer, and I publish my photography on my website, _[All-Encompassing Trip][aet]_.
-This year one of my photographs, _[Close Encounter at Antelope Flats][ce]_, was chosen as one of the four highly commended photos in the [Wildlife Photographer of the Year, People’s Choice Awards][wpy], organized by the Natural History Museum in&nbsp;London.
+Last year one of my photographs, _[Close Encounter at Antelope Flats][ce]_, was chosen as one of the four highly commended photos in the [Wildlife Photographer of the Year, People’s Choice Awards][wpy], organized by the Natural History Museum in&nbsp;London.

 [aet]: https://www.allencompassingtrip.com
 [ce]: https://www.allencompassingtrip.com/2619/close-encounter